tharunkumaran2006/BLENDED_LEARNING_Implementation-of-Linear-Regression-for-Predicting-Car-Prices/README.md

 Plot histogram and Q-Q plot of residuals to check if they follow a normal distribution.

 ## Program:
+### Program to implement linear regression model for predicting car prices and test assumptions.
+### Developed by: THARUN V K
+### RegisterNumber:  212223230231
 ```python
 /*
  Program to implement linear regression model for predicting car prices and test assumptions.